tukkek/PyMusAnim/README.md

 This mode tries to mimic somewhat the "shapes mode" of the original Music Animation Machine and focuses more on enhancing what's being played at each moment than on having a wider view of the composition being played.

+## MuseScore

+MuseScore is a great composition tool and offers a few featuress that work very well with PyMusAnim - namely being able to convert unsupported MIDI files into a supported format and also the ability to render them as audio files with higher quality than other tools.
+It is suggested that you install MuseScore in your system and, if you do then PyMusAnim will take full advantage of it when possible.
+Having it installed should help you automatically circumvent the issues detailed below.

+## Issues

-## A note about PyMusAnim and MIDI files
+### A note about PyMusAnim and MIDI files

 Unfortunately PyMusAnim is pretty bad at reading MIDI files in weird formats.
 I would go as far as to say that it's unable to read most MIDI files found on the web.
 The good news is that as long as the file is well formatted it will work perfectly.